oliverklee/ext-seminars/Documentation/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

    Description
-         Whether to add the CSV file of the registrations when sending the reminder e-mail to the organizers.
+         Whether to add the CSV file of the registrations when sending the reminder email to the organizers.

    Default
          0 (=inactive)